SkidGod4444/Sputnikbot/README.md

 2. How can I contact you?

-You can contact us by sending an email to
+You can contact us by joining https://discord.gg/sputnik